 We ended up moving and enrolled Noah into a smaller school with only 12 kids in his class.
 He had an IEP, and we met twice a year for evaluations.
 The IEP included speech therapy, occupational therapy (OT), and a pediatric behavioral psychologist whom we saw twice a month for a year.
 At the suggestion of his OT, Noah wore a weighted vest and noise-cancelling headphones, and he used other tools to help him in the classroom.
 I also bought an indoor trampoline and eventually an outdoor trampoline, changed his foods, and learned my own way of parenting Noah.

 First and second grade went well.
 He was thriving, and we continued to use all the available tools and supports.
 Then, we got to third grade.

 A switch flipped.
 Things seemed to be getting worse for him.
 Noah became more emotional and his grades started to slip.
 In response, more tools and support were implemented.
 Noah eventually reached a point where he was wearing a weighted vest, utilizing headphones, and using a rocking chair in the classroom.

 My heart almost stopped the day I saw my son drag his rocking chair into an assembly in front of the entire school.
 My blood instantly boiled.
 This was not okay.
 He had done fine this long without it.
 His self-esteem was plummeting, and he knew he was different.
 I told his teacher I did not want him to use the chair anymore – period.
 I strongly considered homeschooling him at this point.

 Then the pandemic hit.
 Just like that, I got my chance.

 It wasn’t easy.
 I was working full time, pursuing my degree, and homeschooling Noah and his younger brother, all in the middle of a pandemic.
-We were so terrified of the virus that I didn’t leave home for months.
+We were so terrified of the illness that I didn’t leave home for months.

 I was pretty strict with both of my boys.
 I did not accept excuses.
 No exceptions, no whining, no “I am too tired,” or “I don’t get it.”
 We figured it out, sometimes doing schoolwork as late as 9:30 p.m. because that was the only time we had.